Gaia (spacecraft): Measurement principles

-The overall data volume that was retrieved from the spacecraft during the nominal five-year mission at a compressed data rate of 1 Mbit/s is approximately 60 TB, amounting to about 200 TB of usable uncompressed data on the ground, stored in an InterSystems Caché database.
-The responsibility of the data processing, partly funded by ESA, is entrusted to a European consortium, the Data Processing and Analysis Consortium (DPAC), which was selected after its proposal to the ESA Announcement of Opportunity released in November 2006.
-DPAC's funding is provided by the participating countries and has been secured until the production of Gaia final catalogue.

-Gaia sends back data for about eight hours every day at about 5 Mbit/s.
-ESA's three 35-metre-diameter radio dishes of the ESTRACK network in Cebreros, Spain, Malargüe, Argentina and New Norcia, Australia, receive the data.

 Launch and orbit

 In October 2013 ESA had to postpone Gaia's original launch date, due to a precautionary replacement of two of Gaia's transponders.
 These are used to generate timing signals for the downlink of science data.
 A problem with an identical transponder on a satellite already in orbit motivated their replacement and reverification once incorporated into Gaia.
 The rescheduled launch window was from 17 December 2013 to 5 January 2014, with Gaia slated for launch on 19 December.

 Gaia was successfully launched on 19 December 2013 at 09:12 UTC.

 About three weeks after launch, on 8 January 2014, it reached its designated orbit around the Sun-Earth L2 Lagrange point (SEL2), about 1.5 million kilometers from Earth.